 GRADUATE – SEATING & PROCESSION

 All MA and PhD candidates attending in-person must confirm your intent to attend and invite a faculty member to hood you at the ceremony.
-Your RSVP will allow you to complete these steps, but it's a good idea to connect directly with your Graduate Service Coordinator (listed below) to confirm your graduation plans.
+Your RSVP will allow you to complete these steps, but it's highly encouraged that you connect directly with your Graduate Service Coordinator (listed below) to confirm your graduation plans and/or changes.

 SPANISH: Isela Gonzales-Cook